dandailey/advent_of_code/2021/README.md

 - `instructions`: the contents of `instructions.txt`

----
+# Dealing With Evolution

 NOTE: a separate copy of `main.rb` is in each solution folder to eliminate dependancies. `main.rb` is expected to evolve over time, which could break old solutions.
 The latest version is always to be defined here, and copied to each folder to be modified as needed.
+That way a frozen copy of it is in each folder, which is known to work for that solution.